653 Chenery Street

 O Pioneers of the Cosmostream!
 We’ve been vaccinating you against the plague of boredom and the scourge of demagoguery with live streamed events twice a week and more since March 2020, when it all came down!

 Hungry to hear some of Bird & Beckett’s past live streams?
-On the home page you can scroll down to read the individual posts for the shows we’ve mounted in the past seven-plus months, since the pandemic lock-down began.
-Every time you see the “load more” button, go ahead.
-It’ll stop offering you that option once you’ve arrived at the first show of the current period, back on March 12th.
+On the home page you can scroll down to read the individual posts for the shows we’ve mounted in the past several months, a hint of what’s gone down since the pandemic lock-down began.
+In more amazing times, it would take you right back to the very first show of the current period, back on March 12, 2020, but that beautiful skein is no longer quite so easily accessed.
+Still, the evidence is there for those who dig.

-After that, the era of livestreams with no audiences whatsoever began.
-Pianist Gaea Schell and bassist John Wiitala in duo got it rolling, and we’ve never since stopped.
+After that weekend, the era of livestreams with no audiences whatsoever began.
+Pianist Gaea Schell and bassist John Wiitala in duo got it rolling, and on it’s gone…

-Little by little through the months, the live streamed shows have grown more robust as we’ve improved the technology and have found our footing; in the past few months, beginning with the watershed Javier Santiago/Giulio X. Cetto duo date on May 29th and a return of the duo on July 24th, the technical level has stepped up considerably.
+Little by little through the months, the live streamed shows grew more robust as we improved the technology and found our footing; beginning with the watershed Javier Santiago/Giulio X. Cetto duo date on May 29th and a return of the duo on July 24th, the technical level stepped up considerably.
 Nicolas Mesa brought his sound engineering skills to bear on those dates and has helped us immensely in the ensuing months to bring our technical capabilities and skills up to a level that does justice to the artistry of the musicians.

 Over time we’ll add bits of the videos from the individual shows to each of the posts below, but for the time being you can find them in all their rough glory by visiting the videos tab on our facebook page.
 Use this link: https://www.facebook.com/pg/bird.and.beckett/videos/?ref=page_internal.
 The past few months of shows can also be found on our YouTube channel.
 Going forward, you can expect live streams every Thursday and Friday on facebook and Youtube, at 7:30pm.